RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Frequency of Processing Log

-For CAs that issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every month.
-For CAs that do not issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every two months.
+Audit records must be reviewed at least once every month for CAs that issue certificates under this policy.
-KRS audit log processing frequency shall align with the CA audit log processing frequency described above.
+CSS, CMS, IDMS and KRS audit log processing frequency shall align with the CA audit log processing frequency described above.

-Such reviews may be performed manually or by an automated process, and must include verification that the logs have not been tampered with, an inspection of log entries, and a root cause analysis for any alerts or irregularities.
-A statistically significant portion of the security audit data generated by the CA or KRS since the last review must be examined.
-This amount will be described in the CPS or KRPS.

-All KED audit records of unsuccessful key recoveries must be analyzed to determine the cause and to ensure that the KRS is operating correctly and securely, and is not vulnerable to hacking or unauthorized use.
-The objective of audit log reconciliation is to ensure that all actions are being made by authorized parties and for legitimate reasons.
-All significant events must be explained in an audit log summary.
-Actions taken as a result of these reviews must be documented.

 ### Retention Period for Audit Log

-Audit logs must be retained on-site until reviewed, in addition to being archived as described in Section 5.5.
+Audit records must be accessible until reviewed, in addition to specific records being archived as described in Section 5.5.

 ### Protection of Audit Log

-System configuration and operational procedures must be implemented together to ensure that:
+System configuration and operational procedures must be implemented together to ensure that only authorized individuals may move or archive audit records and that audit records are not modified before review.

-- Only authorized individuals and systems have read access to the logs;

-- Only authorized auditors may archive audit logs; and,

-- Audit logs are not modified.

-Collection of the audit logs from the CA system must be performed by, witnessed by or under the control of trusted roles who are different from the individuals who, in combination, command the CA signature key.
+Collection of the audit records from the CA system must be performed by, witnessed by or under the control of trusted roles who are different from the individuals who, in combination, command the CA signature key.

-For RA, the authorized individual must be a system administrator other than the RA.
+For RA systems, the individual authorized to move or archive records may not hold an RA Trusted Role.

-Procedures must be implemented to protect archived data from deletion or destruction before the end of the security audit data retention period (note that deletion requires modification access).
+Procedures must be implemented to protect audit records from deletion or destruction before they are reviewed as described in Section 5.4.2.
-Security audit data must be moved to a safe, secure storage location separate from the location where the data was generated.
+To protect the integrity of audit records, they must be transferred to a backup environment distinct from the environment where the audit records are generated.

 ### Audit Log Backup Procedures

-Audit logs and audit summaries must be backed up at least monthly.
+Audit records and audit summaries must be backed up at least monthly.

-A copy of the audit log must be sent off-site on a monthly basis.
+If audit records are stored locally in the system where the events occur, they must be transferred to a backup environment and protected as described in Section 5.4.4.
+The backup procedure may be automated or manual, but must occur no less frequently than the audit log review described in Section 5.4.2.

+The process for transferring the audit records to the backup environment must be documented.

 ### Audit Collection System (Internal vs. External)